Mandarin Restaurant: History

 At the time of purchase, Mandarin operated only as a small à-la-carte restaurant.
 The restaurant was later increased to three times its original size.

 In 1987, Mandarin began to franchise by allowing its existing employees to become franchise partners.
 To become a franchisee, a candidate must have worked for at least one year at one of the company's restaurants and graduated from the Management Apprenticeship Program at the corporate headquarters.
+Franchisees are also asked to retire or move into an alternate role within the company after 20 years to make space for new talent.

 As part of their 35th anniversary, Mandarin invited all Canadian citizens to a free buffet meal at any of their locations on Canada Day, July 1, 2014; this was repeated for their 40th anniversary on July 1, 2019.

 Due to the COVID-19 pandemic in 2020, reopened Mandarin locations changed to an à la carte approach similar to dim sum.

 Community involvement

 Over the years, Mandarin has involved itself with various health care organizations and charitable groups in the community.
 Some of these include:

 Mandarin became a major partner of the Multiple Sclerosis (MS) Society in 2013.
 As a result, the MS Walk was renamed in Ontario as the Mandarin MS Walk.
 As of 2019, there are over 50 Mandarin MS Walks across Ontario which have raised over 1 million in support of research and community support.
 Also in 2013, Mandarin became a major sponsor of the Giant Pandas and the Giant Panda Conservation Breeding Program at the Toronto Zoo.
 In addition to sponsoring this for a 5-year term, the first-ever Mandarin Express kiosk was opened, offering selected Mandarin dishes served to zoo guests.

-Mandarin is also a community leader in promoting the values of education through its Mandarin Scholarship program which directly supports post-secondary students across Ontario.
+Mandarin provides financial support to students through its Mandarin Scholarship program which directly supports post-secondary students across Ontario.
 These schools include: